-- Our audit procedures involved: - evaluation of the design effectiveness of controls that management has in place to prevent and detect fraud; - journal entry testing, with a focus on journals meeting a range of criteria defined as part of our risk assessment; - challenging assumptions and judgements made by management in its significant accounting estimates; - challenging the Trust's estimates and the judgments in order to arrive at the total income from contract variations recorded in the financial statements and other manual accruals/deferrals of healthcare income and other revenues; - challenging and evaluating assumptions and judgements made by management in its recognition of expenditure accruals at year-end and in their capitalisation of expenditure; and - assessing the extent of compliance with the relevant laws and regulations as part of our procedures on the related financial statement item. - These audit procedures were designed to provide reasonable assurance that the financial statements were free from fraud or error The risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error and detecting irregularities that result from fraud is inherently more difficult than detecting those that result from error, as fraud may involve collusion, deliberate concealment, forgery, or intentional misrepresentations.
+challenging assumptions and judgements made by management in its significant accounting estimates in respect of year-end revenue and expenditure accruals;

+- increased testing of capital additions recognised late in the financial year; and assessing the extent of compliance with the relevant laws and regulations as part of our procedures on the related financial statement item.

+- These audit procedures were designed to provide reasonable assurance that the financial statements were free from fraud or error The risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error and detecting irregularities that result from fraud is inherently more difficult than detecting those that result from error, as fraud may involve collusion, deliberate concealment, forgery, or intentional misrepresentations.
 Also, the further removed non-compliance with laws and regulations is from events and transactions reflected in the financial statements, the less likely we would become aware of it. - The team communicated with management and the Audit Committee in respect of potential noncompliance with relevant laws and regulations, including the potential for fraud in revenue and expenditure recognition, and the significant accounting estimates related to valuation of land and buildings and accruals.

-- Our assessment of the appropriateness of the collective competence and capabilities of the engagement team included consideration of the engagement team's. - understanding of, and practical experience with audit engagements of a similar nature and complexity through appropriate training and participation - knowledge of the health sector and economy in which the Trust operates - understanding of the legal and regulatory requirements specific to the Trust including: - the provisions of the applicable legislation - NHS England's rules and related guidance - the applicable statutory provisions. - In assessing the potential risks of material misstatement, we obtained an understanding of: - The Trust's operations, including the nature of its income and expenditure and its services and of its objectives and strategies to understand the classes of transactions, account balances, expected financial statement disclosures and business risks that may result in risks of material misstatement. - The Trust's control environment, including the policies and procedures implemented by the Trust to ensure compliance with the requirements of the financial reporting framework.
+Our assessment of the appropriateness of the collective competence and capabilities of the engagement team included consideration of the engagement team's: - understanding of, and practical experience with audit engagements of a similar nature and complexity through appropriate training and participation;

+- knowledge of the health sector and economy in which the Trust operates; - understanding of the legal and regulatory requirements specific to the Trust including: - the provisions of the applicable legislation; - NHS England's rules and related guidance; - the applicable statutory provisions. - In assessing the potential risks of material misstatement, we obtained an understanding of:

+The Trust's operations, including the nature of its income and expenditure and its services and of its objectives and strategies to understand the classes of transactions, account balances, expected financial statement disclosures and business risks that may result in risks of material misstatement.
+The Trust's control environment, including the policies and procedures implemented by the Trust to ensure compliance with the requirements of the financial reporting framework.